Hodoo/ChaosBot/README.md

 - If desired, change the `port` field to your desired port *(Default: 3000)*

-#### If hosting on Glitch:
-- Don't change `port` in the config
-- Everything should work
-- Set up downtime monitoring (e.g. with Uptime Robot) to prevent sleeping

 #### If self-hosting:
 - Install [nodejs](https://nodejs.org)
 - Install package